hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 Why Are You on Social Media?

 You may have the notion of being aware that operating a business today has a silent stigma of needing to be present on social media.
-It could be you are losing business to a competitor with a stronger brand on social where they are consistent with their efforts.
+It could be that you are losing business to a competitor with a stronger brand on social media where they are consistent with their efforts.
 Simply put, you want to increase engagement with your audience.
 As you might be thinking, these are all valid statements to think of.
 If this is your goal, my advice would be to start with creating a defined strategy so you can collect the data of your efforts and look for areas you can improve.
 Regardless, these statements all allude to the value of social media.

-As we mentioned in how to grow your followers, you need to know why you are on social media before you can begin to track your social media efforts.
+As we mentioned in How to grow your followers, you need to know why you are on social media before you can begin to track your social media efforts.
 The above statements are all real reasons to want to be on social media.
 But they do not necessarily amount to a strategy.
 You will want to focus on what social media can do for your business.

 Simply stating I want to grow brand awareness and ignoring all the steps it takes to get there will get you minimal to no results.
 There are many ways to grow your brand awareness.
-Therefore, if you state I want to grow brand awareness, I know I need to be on social media, have a website, email campaigns, and so on.
-Then you are inching closer to achieving this goal.
+Therefore, if you state I want to grow brand awareness, I know I need to be on social media, have a website, email campaigns, etc. Then, you are inching closer to achieving this goal.
 For example, we will narrow our focus on social media.
 Once you are on social media, there are a lot of platforms to choose from.
 You could choose Facebook, Instagram, Twitter, and so on.
 If you are on social media and you are posting engaging content and knowing you are getting engagement, likes, or reactions, then these are just some of the signals that tell you that you are accomplishing the goal of brand awareness.

 Tracking Meaningful Metrics